Tadaboody/Moodle-Mass-Downloader/README.md

 # Mass Moodle Downlaoder

 A simple extention to help you mass download sections of moodle courses... _just in case_.
+Download the current build on the [chrome store]( https://chrome.google.com/webstore/detail/moodle-mass-downloader/cibfhhncgchiihdnemimipceamplooeo)

 ## Getting Started
 clone the project using